• Skip to primary navigation

 As a blog contributor for the Cincinnati USA “Livin in the Cin” campaign, my goal is to help inspire local residents to check out the hidden gem in the Cincinnati area.

 My latest mission for Cincinnati USA was to find activities in the Cincinnati area with a budget of $50.
-I began researching activities that I had not tried before that I thought would not be as well known.
+I began researching activities that I had not tried before and that I thought would not be as well known.

 Lawn Bowling Cincinnati Ohio